calheb/DbBuddy/README.md

 </div>

-When working with a development and local database copy, it can be cumbersome to constantly copy and paste new connection strings.
+When working with a both a remote development and local database copy in ASP.NET, it can be cumbersome to manually update connection strings.
 Use a terminal command instead.

 ## Installation

 Install the latest ![release](https://github.com/calheb/DbBuddy/releases/), or clone this repo and build from source.
-<p>Currently available on Windows.</p>
+<p>This tool is availably on Windows.</p>

 ## Usage
-To view command line arguments
+To view command line usage

 ```
 dbb